yaki-bcit/just-the-docs/docs/configuration.md

 Arguably, some specialized guest operating systems can take advantage of even lower specs.
 You should note, however, that the above numbers are the absolute lowest limits that allow useful operation of your virtual operating system in most circumstances.

-> Note: You should always expect your computer to run somewhat more slowly when a virtual operating system is on.
+> **Note**: You should always expect your computer to run somewhat more slowly when a virtual operating system is on.
 This will happen because the single pool of your hardware resources is shared by two operating systems at once.

 ## Notes and Warnings